Theory-of-Everything/nii-nvim/doc/helpdoc.md

  ```
 ### Adding Colorschemes

-nii-nvim handles coloschemes in a different manner than most normal configurations, as loading is handled by the scheme module.
+nii-nvim handles coloschemes in a different manner than most other configurations, as loading is handled by the scheme module.
 All theme loading files are defined in `lua/themes/`.
-To add a theme (whether installed via plugin or custom) crate a file in the themes folder, then add all required code for the theme so load:
+To add a theme (whether installed via plugin or custom) create a file in the themes folder, then add all required code for the theme so load:

 **Sample: (Gruvbox)**
 ```lua